-On June 5, 2023, the Company announced the closing of the second and final tranche of the 2023 Private Placement for total gross proceeds from the offering of \$2.6 million through the issuance of 10,654,000 equity units (each unit consisting of a common share and a share purchase warrant exercisable at \$0.35 and expiring on April 21, 2025).
-The Company intends to use the net proceeds from the offering to resume exploration and prepare for drilling at the Curibaya project and for general working capital purposes.
-A reconciliation of the net proceeds and a summary of how the funds have been used as of June 30, 2023, is as follows:
+On June 5, 2023, the Company announced the closing of the second and final tranche of the April 2023 Private Placement for total gross proceeds from the offering of \$2.6 million through the issuance of 10,564,000 equity units (each unit consisting of a common share at the price of \$0.25 per unit and a share purchase warrant exercisable at \$0.35 and expiring on April 21, 2025).
+The Company's intended use of the net proceeds from the offering was to resume exploration and prepare for drilling at the Curibaya project and for general working capital purposes.
+A reconciliation of the net proceeds and a summary of how the funds have been used as of September 30, 2023, is as follows:

 Number of common shares Proceeds

 Units issued at \$0.25 per unit 10,564,000 \$ 2,641,000

-Share issuance costs (112,384)
+Share issuance costs (112,967)

-Net proceeds \$ 2,528,616
+Net proceeds \$ 2,528,033

 Actual use of proceeds

-Surface exploration at the Curibaya project (268,471)
+Surface exploration at the Curibaya project (683,959)

-General working capital (934,350)
+General working capital (1,068,201)

-Expenditures on other projects and project investigation (77,502)
+Expenditures on other projects and project investigation (219,302)

-Funds remaining at June 30, 2023 \$ 1,248,293
+Funds remaining at September 30, 2023 \$ 556,571

-On August 26, 2022, the Company announced that it had obtained the receipt for its final shelf prospectus (the "Shelf Prospectus") filed with the securities commissions in each of the provinces and territories of Canada.
+During the comparative period, on August 26, 2022, the Company announced that it had obtained the receipt for its final shelf prospectus (the "Shelf Prospectus") filed with the securities commissions in each of the provinces and territories of Canada.
 The Shelf Prospectus is intended to provide the Company with financing flexibility as it allows the Company to qualify the distribution of up to \$100,000,000 of common shares, warrants, subscription receipts, units, debt securities, or any combination thereof, from time to time over the 25-month period that the Shelf Prospectus remains effective.
 The specific terms of any future prospectus offerings of securities will be set forth in one or more shelf prospectus supplements, each of which will be filed with the applicable Canadian securities regulatory authorities in connection with any such offering.
 The Shelf Prospectus can be found under the Company's SEDAR+ profile at www.sedarplus.ca.